 • constant work at the computer, frequent use of gadgets and watching TV.

 Spasm of accommodation occurs in children and adults.
-As a rule, schoolchildren and students who have to do a lot of work face this phenomenon.
-In adults, the cause of the violation is often long-term non-stop work at the computer.
+As a rule, schoolchildren and students who have to study a lot encounter this phenomenon.
+In adults, the disorder is often caused by prolonged, uninterrupted work at the computer.

-Spasm of accommodation is not an ophthalmic disease, however, it is necessary to take measures to eliminate it, as it can lead to vision problems in the future.
+Spasm of accommodation is not an ophthalmological disease, however, it is necessary to take measures to eliminate it, since in the future it can lead to vision problems.
 There are three ways to get rid of false myopia:

 • gymnastics for the eyes.

-Only a specialist can determine whether a person is false or true myopia.
-Therefore, at the first sign of myopia, you should visit an ophthalmologist.
+Only a specialist can determine whether a person’s myopia is false or true.
+Therefore, at the first signs of myopia, you should visit an ophthalmologist.

 Symptoms of myopia

-A person with myopia sees the world around without clear outlines.
-Therefore, the main symptom of the disease is the blurring of the contours of objects located at a distance.
+A person with myopia without clear outlines sees the world around him.
+Therefore, the main symptom of the disease is blurring of the contours of objects located at a distance.

 In addition, myopia may be accompanied by the following symptoms: